tonyh2021/BuddhaSpider/README.md

 # BuddhaSpider

-BuddhaSpider is a Scrapy project for fetching [91Porn](http://91porn.com/index.php) videos.
+BuddhaSpider is a Scrapy project for fetching [91Porn](http://91porn.com/index.php) videos.You know what I mean.😜

 # Extracted data